AJ 137: Legal Aspects of Corrections

 Examples of Required Writing Assignments

-Students will prepare a five to seven page report in APA format discussing the purposes and effects of punishment or a comprehensive view of conditions of confinement versus community standards
+Students will prepare a three to four page report in APA format discussing the purposes and effects of punishment or a comprehensive view of conditions of confinement versus community standards

 Examples of Outside Assignments